GirishHosalli/customer_banking/README.md

 # Customer Banking System
-This application program is allows users to calculate and track interest earned on savings and CD accounts.
+This application program allows users to calculate and track interest earned on savings and CD accounts.
 By running this application, users will be able to enter their savings and CD account information, see the interest earned, and view the updated balances after a specified number of months.